Join our Email List Berghahn Books Logo

 Anthropological writings on humor are not very numerous or extensive, but they do contain a great deal of insight into the diverse mental and social processes that underlie joking and laughter.
 On the basis of a wide range of ethnographic and textual materials, the chapters examine the cognitive, social, and moral aspects of humor and its potential to bring about a sense of amity and mutual understanding, even among different and possibly hostile people.
 Unfortunately, though, cartoons, jokes, and parodies can cause irremediable distress and offence.
 Nevertheless, contributors’ cross-cultural evidence confirms that the positive aspects of humor far outweigh the danger of deepening divisions and fueling hostilities

-Lidia Dina Sciama is former Director of the International Gender Studies Centre (formerly the Centre for Cross-Cultural Research on Women), University of Oxford, where she is currently a Research Associate.
-She is the author of A Venetian Island: Environment, History and Change in Burano (Berghahn 2003).
+Lidia Dina Sciama (1932-2024) was former Director of the International Gender Studies Centre (formerly the Centre for Cross-Cultural Research on Women), University of Oxford, where she was a Research Associate.
+Her publications include A Venetian Island: Environment, History and Change in Burano (Berghahn 2003).

 Subject: Anthropology (General)Cultural Studies (General)Media Studies